Yasin105/Yasin105/README.md

 - 👋 Hi, I’m @Yasin105
-- 👀 I’m interested in game development
+- 👀 I’m interested in Application Development
-- 🌱 I’m currently learning lua
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on i dont know yet
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me yasin.akram105@gmail.com
 <!---
 Yasin105/Yasin105 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.